yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/SGX/SGX_Debug_Info.rst

 Baselin-ing the current SGX driver environment
 **********************************************

-The the following script shows the current SGX driver environment on the target:
+Create the following script to show the current SGX driver environment on the target:

 .. code-block:: sh
    :caption: gfx_check.sh